 Force main rupture?
 Broken gravity line?
 Lift station malfunction?
 Re-lining existing pipelines?
 Lift station upgrade?

 The existing infrastructure (such as sewer line, pump stations, manufacturing plants) in major cities is getting old.
-To maintain and upgrade the existing infrastructure construction companies require sewage bypass, which requires rental pumps and generators.
-Typically bypass pumping will occur because of new construction, lift station repair, re-line existing pipelines, lift station malfunctioning, broken gravity line, force main rupture, tie-ins or a combination of these factors.
+To maintain and upgrade the existing infrastructure construction companies require a sewer bypass, which requires rental pumps and generators.
+Typically sewer bypass pumping will occur because of new construction, lift station repair, re-line existing pipelines, lift station malfunctioning, broken gravity line, force main rupture, tie-ins or a combination of these factors.
 Almost all sewage bypass work can be handled by NCS Fluid Systems.
 Sewage bypass requirements must be well understood before selection and design of the pumping equipment.
 This includes flows (min and max), TDH (total dynamic head), suction lift, NPSH (Net Positive Suction Head Required and Available).

 Sanitary or Sewer Bypass

 NCS Fluid Handling Systems provides a wide variety of essential services to both Industrial applications and municipal.

 When municipalities plan on upgrading existing sanitary system lines one thing to remember is you can’t just turn off the flow while working on rehabilitating an existing sewer system but it can be diverted.
 Over the years this situation has create a huge challenge for these projects.
 How does the municipality continue to deliver services, or prevent closing roads and disrupting nearby communities and businesses while the contractor is performing rehab or replacement work?

 Sanitary systems still need to be used.